typelevel/cats/docs/src/main/tut/typeclasses/comonad.md

 }
 ```

-Another example is `list`.
+Another example is `List`.
 Remember we cannot write `extract` for list because lists
 can be empty, but we can implement the `coflatMap` and it works identically to the
 one shown above for `NonEmptyList`.